 Where multiple founders give warranties, the warrantors will typically enter into a contribution agreement amongst themselves, to agree what proportion of claims they will each be responsible for (behind the scenes).

 Importantly though, experienced lawyers representing founders will go to great lengths to limit the founders’ liabilities in relation to the warranties in the first place.
-Further details on these limitations are set out in the full version of this article.

 #3 Prepare for investor due diligence